davidrhoden/davidrhoden-basic-netlify/timeline/family-photos-nov-28-2021.md

 ---
 title: My mom got out some old family photos.
 date: 2021-11-28T21:00:00.000Z
-summary: I didn't have a scanner, this was the best I could do.
 excerpt: I didn't have a scanner, this was the best I could do.
 category: timeline
 image: /static/img/timeline/family-photos/family-photos-jacksons-nov-28-2021.jpg